robertdavidgraham/wc2/README.md

 Apache method of writing a web server spawns a thread/process per TCP connection.
-Almost all major alternatives to Apache use the asynchronous approach, using an asynchronous function like `epoll()` or `kqueue()` to read network traffic, then passing it to the parser asynchronously.
+Almost all major alternatives to Apache use the asynchronous approach, using an asynchronous function like `epoll()` or `kqueue()` to read network traffic, then passing it to the parser asynchronously, either with one thread for the entire process, or one-thread-per-CPU.

 ## State machine parsers

-The minimalistic `wc2o.c` program is shown below:
+The minimalistic `wc2o.c` program is shown below.
+We've hard-coded the state-machine here.

     #include <stdio.h>
     int main(void)